indraAK/indraAK/README.md

 ### Hi there 👋
 ----

-I'm Indra Adi Kusuma, but you can call me **indra or jack**, I'm 22 years old.
+I'm Indra Adi Kusuma, but you can call me **indra or jack**.

 I'm a Junior Web Developer from indonesian {Batang} :heart: 🧐 :computer:.

-I'm currently learning JavaScript & Tailwind CSS
+I'm currently learning JavaScript

 ----